lyuusibm/pattern-sap-on-powervs/reference-architecture-sap-on-powervs.md

 ![SAP Single-zone, multi-region deployment on IBM Cloud PowerVS](image1.png){: caption="Figure 1.
 SAP Single-zone, multi-region deployment on IBM Cloud PowerVS" caption-side="bottom"}

-The primary region supports Production workloads on PowerVS.
-The secondary region supports nonproduction and disaster recovery workloads should the customer have DR requirements.
-The components deployed to the Edge VPC provide security functions and resource isolation to the IBM Cloud workloads.

 1. Client network connectivity is accomplished through Direct Link with VPN access for MSPs.